jakubkoziel992/runs-app/README.md

 The code used to create the Google Kubernetes Cluster(GKE) can be viewed here [Terraform](https://github.com/jakubkoziel992/runs-app/tree/master/Terraform)

 **Important information**
 I used the provider configuration approach as an environment variable.
 You can find details in [.env](https://github.com/jakubkoziel992/runs-app/blob/master/Terraform/.env)

-Steps to be taken to provision GKE using Terraform
+**Steps to be taken to provision GKE using Terraform:**

-**1.Terraform Installation**
+**1.Terraform Installation**\
 **2.Loading environment variables**
 ```bash
    cd Terraform